cpske/ISP/code-quality/index.md

 ### Documenting Your Code

-See [Comments](comments) for how to write comments in Python.
+See [Docstrings](docstrings) for how to write documentation comments in Python.

-* Python Docstrings, Javadoc, or Scaladoc create documentation for a project.
+* Python Docstrings, Javadoc, or Scaladoc are documentation for a project.
 They can be shown as web pages or shown dynamically in an IDE.
 * Syntax of Python Docstrings.
   - 3 variations: Python official docstrings, Google style, Numpy style